 Lauren joined the Board of SOS in November 2022.

-Moray is currently Global Director, Sustainable Food Systems at Oatly in Sweden, having spent the majority of his career in Indonesia working on forest protection, climate change and sustainable agriculture.
+Moray is currently an independent advisor to several Forest Conservation/Carbon Offset projects in SE Asia, following previous roles as Director of Sustainable Food Systems at Oatly and VP for Corporate Responsibility & Sustainability with Olam International.
+He has spent much of his career in Indonesia working on forest protection, climate change and sustainable agriculture.
 Through roles in public, private and NGO sectors he likes to find and expand the ‘sustainability sweet spot’ where politics, economics and science overlap, and to turn commitments into action.
-He first encountered a wild orangutan in Central Kalimantan in 1996, and joined SOS as a trustee in 2022
+He first encountered a wild orangutan in Central Kalimantan in 1996, and joined SOS as a trustee in 2022.

 Having grown up in Indonesia, Lara has experienced the joy of seeing orangutans in the wild and in rehabilitation.

-This led her to a lifetime of animal protection and environmentalism and she spent 12 years working within the animal welfare and conservation sectors.
+This led her to a lifetime of animal protection and environmentalism and she spent much of her career working within the animal welfare, conservation and environmental sectors.

 Passionate about social justice, animal welfare and protecting the planet, Lara believes that these global issues are interlinked, with the solutions found in listening, collaborating, taking less and giving more.
 She was appointed a trustee of SOS in November 2022.